 Centre Pompidou

 The Centre Georges Pompidou, also known as Beaubourg (or Pompidou Centre in English), features some of the best contemporary and modern art collections in the world.
+It's comparable to museums such as the MoMA in New York City or the Tate Modern in London.

 Opened in 1977 in one of the oldest neighborhoods of Paris, the Centre Pompidou was a pioneering contemporary architectural masterpiece.
-Its brightly colored tubes on the building’s façade contrast with the grey constructions around it.
+Its brightly colored tubes on the building’s facade contrast with the grey constructions around it.

 Apart from the Musée National d’Art Moderne (National Museum of Modern Art), the Pompidou houses a Public Information Library and a music and acoustic research center.